frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_paths.md

 * *Music Font Repository:* Typically one will want to store music fonts in a dedicated directory.
-If this directory is selected here the Document Fonts dialog can easily install the fonts in the “current” LilyPond installation.
+If this directory is selected here the Document Fonts dialog can easily install the fonts in the "current" LilyPond installation.
 * *Auto Install:* If this box is checked fonts are installed into the current LilyPond installation whenever the Document Fonts dialog is